Mary Ellen Moylan: Ballet career

 In 1942, at age 17, Moylan made her New York stage debut in a one-off Balanchine ballet Pas de Trois for Piano and Two Dancers, alongside Nicholas Magallanes for a Russian War Relief performance.
 The same year, the 17-year-old Moylan was cast in Strauss' operetta Rosalinda, choreographed by Balanchine, with her and José Limón as the principal dancers.
 At the same time, she was also chosen to dance the role originated by Marie-Jeanne in Balanchine's Ballet Imperial.
 During the several days Ballet Imperial was performed, she would dance in Ballet Imperial then take a taxi to another theatre to appear in the second act of Rosalinda.
 She recalled, "When a person so young and inexperienced is onstage in a situation like that, I don’t think they know enough to be as terrified as they should be."
 On her performance in Ballet Imperial, New York Times critic John Martin commented, "She is definitely a talented dancer who is worth watching."
 She performed in Rosalinda for a year.

 In 1943, she joined Ballet Russe de Monte Carlo, where several of her schoolmates also joined.
 She took Balanchine's advice of signing a one-year contract instead of two years, and her salary was doubled in her second year.
 With the company, she appeared in Paquita, Giselle, Raymonda, Fokine's Les Sylphides and Nijinska's Etudes.
 She had also danced Balanchine's works with the company, including Concerto Barocco, Serenade, Le Bourgeois Gentilhomme and Danses concertantes.

-The latter was made on the company, with Moylan, Nicholas Magallanes and Maria Tallchief.
+The latter was made on the company, with Moylan, Nicholas Magallanes and Maria Tallchief in the lead roles.
 The same year, Moylan, alongside Ballet Russe, performed Wright and Forrest's operetta Song of Norway for Los Angeles Civic Light Opera, with choreography by Balanchine, though Moylan missed some shows due to illness.